Specifying Container Images

 jobs: build: machine: true

-The VM will run Ubuntu 14.04 with a few additional tools installed.
-It isn’t possible to specify other images.
+17.06.0-ce, both with common language tools preinstalled.
 Refer to the specification script for the VM for more information about additional tools.

 When To Use the Machine Executor?